virtualstaticvoid/virtualstaticvoid.github.io/_posts/2020-12-22-raspberrypi.md

 ./provision sbd rpi-k8s-agent-003 103
 ```

 Finally, connect the SSD drives to each Raspberry Pi node and power them on.

 Each node will automatically provision itself and after some time, you will be able to SSH onto them using the `k8s` user.

+E.g.

 ```
 ssh k8s@192.168.0.100